The prime suspect in the disappearance of a young girl in Edmonton in 1983 is dead.

-Turns out, the man had been interviewed early on and given a lie detector … but the results were inconclusive.
-That’s because he was tanked when police wired him up.
-Officers assured PS [prime suspect] that he’d passed the test.
-The truth was, the results were inconclusive owing to his inebriated state.
+Turns out, the man was interviewed early on — and given a lie detector — but the results were inconclusive.
+That’s because the suspect was tanked when police wired him up.
+Officers assured PS that he’d passed the test.
+Truth was, that owing to his enebriated state, the results were inconclusive.

 Police didn’t question PS again until five years later — in January 1988 — when they suddenly appeared at his door in Ontario.

-The officers say the suspect taunted them, proclaiming that only two people knew what happened to Tania — “him and God.”
-When the detectives offered the man a ‘deal’ [second-degree murder instead of first-degree murder, treatment, etc] he allegedly told them, “Fuck you!
+The officers say PS taunted them, proclaiming that only two people knew what happened to Tania — “him and God.”
+When the detectives offered him a ‘deal’ [second-degree murder instead of first-degree murder, treatment, etc] he allegedly told them, “Fuck you!
 You ain’t got a body.”

 And they still don’t have a body.